 UofL is a member of the Worker Rights Consortium and a supporter of its Designated Suppliers Program.
 The WRC is an independent labor rights monitoring organization, conducting investigations of working conditions in factories around the globe, including those where licensed UofL apparel is manufactured.
 The purpose is to combat sweatshops and protect the rights of workers who make apparel and other products.
 The WRC conducts independent, in-depth investigations; issues public reports on factories producing for major brands; and aids workers at these factories in their efforts to end labor abuses and defend their workplace rights.
 UofL is also an affiliate of the Fair Labor Association, a nonprofit organization dedicated to ending sweatshop conditions in factories worldwide.

-On Oct.
-18, 2013, over 55 UofL students, faculty and staff got to meet the workers who sew UofL apparel on campus!
-The Departments of Social Change, Anthropology, and Peace Justice & Conflict Transformation, collaborated with the Latin American and Hispanic Student Association, the Latin American and Latino Studies Organization, and Solidarity Ignite (contact: firstname.lastname@example.org or Amy at 732-947-8630) to bring to campus two workers from the Alta Gracia Factory.
+On Sept.
+11, 2014 and Oct.
+18, 2013, over 100 UofL students, faculty and staff had the opportunity to meet the workers who sew UofL apparel on campus!
+The Departments of Social Change, Anthropology, and Peace Justice & Conflict Transformation, collaborated with Cards United Against Sweatshops, the Latin American and Hispanic Student Association, the Latin American and Latino Studies Organization, and Solidarity Ignite (contact: email@example.com or Amy at 732-947-8630) to bring to campus two workers from the Alta Gracia Factory.
 Located in the Dominican Republic Free Trade Zone, Alta Gracia is the first college logo t-shirt factory to pay its workers a living wage, respect their democratic voice on the job, and provide a safe and healthy work environment as regularly verified by the Worker Rights Consortium, to which UofL belongs.
 The result of decades of students and workers organizing in solidarity, Alta Gracia offers a stark contrast to the often exploitative conditions in garment factories and is transforming the lives of workers, the community of Villa Altagracia, and the wider apparel industry.
 Yenny Perez and Maritza Vargas, workers at the Alta Gracia factory, came to UofL to share their personal stories about decades of working in the textile industry and seeking dignified jobs.
 We listened to the stories of these inspiring union leaders; learned about the effect that a dignified wage has had on the community of Villa Altagracia and the wider garment industry; heard about the historic struggle for fair working conditions in the Dominican Republic Free Trade Zone; and discovered how to support the workers who sew our university logo apparel!